arnaudgrc44/adjust_pyplot_text/README.md

 Arrange annotation text in pyplot, in order to avoid as much as possible overlapping.

---> it's design to be helpful when the window's figure is enlarged at the maximum
+--> not designed to be efficient when enlarging the window/zooming

 before :